Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-23-preparing-japanese-audio-dataset.md

 # JSUT
 [https://sites.google.com/site/shinnosuketakamichi/publication/jsut](https://sites.google.com/site/shinnosuketakamichi/publication/jsut)

 JSUT is a japanese speech dataset consisting of about 5h of a single female speaker.
-The transcipt was designed to cover common use word.
+The transcipt was designed to cover common use words.

 To to set up this dataset we will follow this guide:
 * [TensorFlow Datasets writing custom datasets](https://www.tensorflow.org/datasets/add_dataset)